zaid1234-11/genAI/README.md

 ## Usage

-1. Open the [Live Demo](#-live-demo) link or run the app locally.
+1. Open the app in your browser.
-2. Enter the topic or idea for your post in the text box.
+2. Enter the topic or idea for your post.
-3. Select the social media platform from the dropdown menu.
+3. Select the social media platform.
-4. Choose the desired tone for the post.
+4. Choose the desired tone.
 5. Click the **"✨ Generate Post"** button and wait for the AI to generate the content.